What is Mary Barra's net worth? Discover how Barra became the highest-paid auto CEO in the world. Here's her rise-to-riches story.

 According to IEDP Developing Leaders, here's how Barra rose to the became a successful leader.
 "By tapping her deep knowledge of GM to both activate and direct the positive energy of her people.
 Ultimately, Mary helped lead the company out of the public relations crisis and established herself as the respected head of the global automaker."

-Barra also emerged as a strong leader in May 2020 as GM moved forward to get employees back to work during the COVID-19 pandemic.
+Barra also emerged as a strong leader in May 2020 as GM moved forward to get employees back to work during the Coronavirus pandemic.
 MLive reported that Barra sent a back-to-work package, including five face masks and a letter, to each GM employee's home.
 Under Mary's leadership, most GM manufacturing plants restarted production with a single shift on May 18.

 Mary said, "We believe that everyone has the responsibility to speak up in the presence of bias and injustice in our world.
 We will listen and engage in conversations that elevate our collective understanding and inform our actions to address inequality."

-CNBC reports shared an email Barra sent to employees, suppliers, and dealers following the death of George Floyd.
+CNBC reports shared an email executive Barra sent to employees, suppliers, and dealers following the death of George Floyd.
 The email expressed her impatience and disgust with the growing list of black Americans who have lost their lives due to their skin color.
 Mary charged her company, stating, "Let's stop asking 'why' and start asking 'what' we can do--individually and collectively--to drive meaningful, deliberate change."